Cauliflower Rear

 Well, front actually.
 But then, the pun is lost. :-)

 The other day, I was in the supermarket and noticed this Bob Evans mashed cauliflower.
 I never really thought about mashing it, but I do like cauliflower.
 So, I bought one and ate half of it that day.
 Hoo boy!
 I was not quite prepared for the consequences.
-I eat a lot of potatoes, but the thickness from those are nothing like what I experienced with the cauliflower.
-I spent the evening constantly pushing shit from my stoma down into my bag.
+I eat a lot of potatoes, but the thickness from those is nothing like what I experienced with the cauliflower.
+I spent the evening constantly pushing stool from my stoma down into my bag.
 It just would not drop by itself.
 I think I will wait until after my reversal before I try that again! :-)

 Daniel

-Cauliflower is still one thing I haven’t eaten after any of my surgeries… that’s right I’m afraid of cauliflower 😂.
-I just haven’t heard many good stories about it 😬
+Cauliflower is still one thing I haven't eaten after any of my surgeries… That's right, I'm afraid of cauliflower 😂.
+I just haven't heard many good stories about it 😬

-Reply to crappycolondiaries
+Reply to CrappyColon

 There are many ways to cook cauliflower.
 Roasted, with garlic and paprika, is my favorite.
-Sometimes with some parmesan.
+Sometimes with some Parmesan.
 Great stuff!

 Daniel

 Sometimes after enjoying "forbidden fruit"...
 I say screw it...
-Don't even bother with trying to Shepard sticky poop (AKA sticky shit) around and down the bag...
+Don't even bother with trying to shepherd sticky poop (AKA sticky shit) around and down the bag...
 Just snap on a new bag... ready to roll.

 Baleful muse of the day:

 What's worse..
-Sticky fingers OR sticky shit.
+Sticky fingers or sticky shit.
 My mind wobbles

 Axl